 NOTE: this system may produce too much heat through the lighting system to make it viable, or the light may not penetrate deep enough into the core of the building to provide enough light to the crops in that area.
 Also, these spherical light collectors appear over-sized on purpose for illustration purposes only, to demonstrate the concept.
 It’s possible to make them much smaller.
-The biggest question is how far can the sunlight be directed to the interior of the building’s core?
+The biggest question is how far the sunlight can be directed to the interior of the building’s core.

-The vertical farm lighting system consists of vertical clear piping, combined with a spherical “light collector” on the roof.
+The vertical farm lighting system consists of vertical clear piping combined with a spherical “light collector” on the roof.
 There are also smaller horizontal tubes connecting the entire system into a grid-like structure.

 Will the system work?
-Who knows… No one has tried it.
+Who knows… no one has tried it.